-For individuals who are required to be drug-tested (i.e. court system, treatment providers, Office of Student Conduct), the University Health Center offers confidential urine collection and drug screening.
+For individuals who are required to be drug-tested (i.e. court system, treatment providers, or a condition of employment with DOTS), the University Health Center offers confidential urine collection and drug screening.
 The cost for this service depends on the type of tests necessary.
 For more information, please call (301) 314-8106.